Age and identity checks may occur at the entrance. Please have your identity card ready.

 We do not tolerate any form of violence, whether it is physical, sexual or moral harassment, or whether it is discrimination based on gender identity, sexual orientation and/or love, physical appearance, disability, skin color, ethnic or religious affiliation, social background or any other form.

-If you witness or experience violence or harassment at Les Docks, please inform a member of staff (security, bar, cloakroom, entrance) as soon as possible in order to get support.
+If you witness or experience violence or harassment at the venue, please inform a member of staff (security, bar, cloakroom, entrance) as soon as possible in order to get support.

 We would also like to draw the attention of our audience to certain drugs (GHB, GBL, BD, etc.) that may be circulating - despite their formal prohibition - in places such as ours.
 To avoid contact with these substances: